"Your yoga class saved me, inspired me, grounded me, and helped me blossom." -AR

 What is your book, Breathe Believe Do, about?

-Breathe Believe Do is a guide that describes how my fitness journey led me down a path of introspection and eventually competition in one of the most challenging and controversial sports in the world.
-I provide principles and techniques that you can apply to any sport or activity so that you can achieve your very best.
-You can order the book in several formats from Amazon.
+Breathe Believe Do shares how my fitness journey led me through introspection, personal transformation, and ultimately competition in one of the world’s most challenging and controversial sports.
+Through this journey, I provide practical principles and techniques that you can apply to any sport, activity, or challenge to strengthen your mind and body and achieve your very best.
+You can order this book from Amazon.

 What have you accomplished in yoga?